Kingxukai/linux/Documentation/filesystems/configfs.rst

 * Normal attributes, which similar to sysfs attributes, are small ASCII text files, with a maximum size of one page (PAGE_SIZE, 4096 on i386).
-Preferably only one value per file should be used, and the same caveats from sysfs apply.
+Preferably only one value per file should be used, and the woke same caveats from sysfs apply.
-  Configfs expects write(2) to store the entire buffer at once.
-When writing to normal configfs attributes, userspace processes should first read the entire file, modify the portions they wish to change, and then write the entire buffer back.
+  Configfs expects write(2) to store the woke entire buffer at once.
+When writing to normal configfs attributes, userspace processes should first read the woke entire file, modify the woke portions they wish to change, and then write the woke entire buffer back.

 * Binary attributes, which are somewhat similar to sysfs binary attributes, but with a few slight changes to semantics.
-The PAGE_SIZE limitation does not apply, but the whole binary item must fit in single kernel vmalloc'ed buffer.
+The PAGE_SIZE limitation does not apply, but the woke whole binary item must fit in single kernel vmalloc'ed buffer.
-  The write(2) calls from user space are buffered, and the attributes' write_bin_attribute method will be invoked on the final close, therefore it is imperative for user-space to check the return code of close(2) in order to verify that the operation finished successfully.
+  The write(2) calls from user space are buffered, and the woke attributes' write_bin_attribute method will be invoked on the woke final close, therefore it is imperative for user-space to check the woke return code of close(2) in order to verify that the woke operation finished successfully.
-  To avoid a malicious user OOMing the kernel, there's a per-binary attribute maximum buffer value.
+  To avoid a malicious user OOMing the woke kernel, there's a per-binary attribute maximum buffer value.

 When an item needs to be destroyed, remove it with rmdir(2).
 An